keshavv07/UniVerse/README.md

 * JavaScript (fetch, async/await, higher-order functions)
 * Public API

-## Project Structure

-UniVerse/
-├─ index.html
-├─ styles/
-│   └─ styles.css
-├─ scripts/
-│   └─ app.js
-├─ assets/
-│   └─ (images or icons if required)
-└─ README.md

 ## How to Run

 1. Clone or download the repository
 2. Open the project folder
 3. Open index.html in a browser

-## Future Improvements

-* Add pagination for better handling of large data
-* Add a feature to save favorite universities
-* Improve UI styling and layout
-* Add more comparison details

-## Conclusion

-This project helped me understand how to work with APIs and manipulate data using JavaScript.
-It also gave me experience in building a simple but functional user interface.